 I am working on laying out cause and effect streams for all the major characters and seeing how the threads interact.
 This has lead me to thinking about ambiguity in fiction, villains, and portraying character.

 I have written about villains in the past in a post titled “The Best Types of Villains.”
-I don’t want to repeat what I wrote in that post.
+Repeating what I wrote in that post is not helpful.
 I discussed various types of villains such as the inexplicably evil villain, the type of villain who manipulates situations, men portrayed as villains because history is defined by the conquerers, the out of control child villain, and the sociopathic villain who spreads his doctrine to others.

 Villains are much better when they are portrayed with depth.
 This brings in ambiguity.
 For instance, if a character is just simply someone who vandalizes for the sake of destruction and the reasons for their destroying things is never explained this is a type of inexplicably evil villain.
 Perhaps the character puts caltrops on the road because it makes them smile to see people’s tires blown out.
 The sheriff’s deputy who has just been hired is put in charge of tracking down the one planting the caltrops.
 This is not a very compelling story.